-Mixed intervals act in the same manner of Ladders except they can wildly vary in distance/pace, forcing discomfort as you work your way in and out of the repeats while attempting to maintain consistent splits across the intervals (ex.
-If you can run a mile repeat in 6:00 minutes, an 800 meter repeat should be faster than 3:00 minutes).
+Mixed intervals act in the same manner as Ladders, except they can wildly vary in distance/pace, forcing discomfort as you work your way in and out of the repeats while attempting to maintain consistent splits across the intervals (ex.
+If you can run a mile repeat in 6:00 minutes, an 800-meter repeat should be faster than 3:00 minutes).

 How to Run Ladder and Mixed Track Intervals